Stokely Carmichael: Alleged antisemitism

+Carmichael wrote in his posthumously published memoirs that he was anti-Zionist and pro-Palestinian.
+He wrote that Israel was a colonial power and that its treatment of Palestinians was a form of apartheid.

-Although he stated in his posthumously published memoirs that he had never been anti-semitic, in 1970 Carmichael proclaimed: "I have never admired a white man, but the greatest of them, to my mind, was Hitler."
-However, Carmichael in the same speech condemned Hitler on moral grounds, Carmichael himself stating:
+In 1970 Carmichael said: "I have never admired a white man, but the greatest of them, to my mind, was Hitler."
+In the same speech, Carmichael condemned Hitler on moral grounds, saying: